Thanasornsawan/solidity-learning/README.md

 ![coverage result](https://github.com/Thanasornsawan/solidity-learning/blob/main/photos/cover.PNG?raw=true)

-You can turn on and off hardhat gas reporter plugin by change at hardhat.config.js and see gas result compare with currency when use command:
+### Running the tests

+You can test the smart contract and view gas usage compare with currency on each testing function by hardhat gas reporter plugin.
+About setting currency for gas reporter is optional, you can get API KEY from (coinmarketcap pro)[https://pro.coinmarketcap.com/signup/] and then set credential *COINMARKETCAP_API_KEY* in .env file and then config the currency name in the hardhat.config.js.

 ```shell
 npx hardhat test
 ```

-Turn on plugin hardhar gas reporter
+Turn on plugin hardhar gas reporter in the hardhat.config.js

 ```javascript
 gasReporter: {